Syllabus for Math 123 (Introduction to

 The

-final exam is worth 400 points, with 50 points coming from the homework leading
+final exam is worth 400 points, with 50 points coming from the homework

-during final exam week. |
+administered during final exam week. |

 Attendance |

-is reduced by 4% for each unexcused absence after the third unexcused
+final course grade percentage is reduced by 4% for each unexcused absence

-absence; an absence is considered to be excused when the instructor accepts
+after the third unexcused absence; an absence is considered to be excused

-an email from the student explaining the reason for the absence.
-It is the student’s responsibility to find
+for the absence.
+It is the student’s

-out what was missed in class and keep up with the coursework.
+responsibility to find out what was missed in class and keep up with the coursework.
 Students can get a copy of class notes from

-absences automatically fails the course. |
+the course. |

 There